 Once we land on an acceptable schedule, the Project Manager finds the answers to the original questions and shares in a project report with the Project sponsors to get approval.
 Once approved, what we have is a project plan.
 This will include key dates (milestones), the detailed schedule, cost estimates and resource utilization rates.

-Key Features of the Project planner Excel Template
+Project planner Excel Template

 - Have Control over Project and Task dates